manhkhanhad/AlgorithmicTrading/README.md

   </a>
 </p>

-**MMLab Trading is still in Beta, meaning it should be used very cautiously if used in production, as it may contain bugs.**

 MMLab Trading is an open source Python framework apply reinforcement learning for automatic stock trading and Linear Programming for portflio optimization.